 The ambulatory use segment is expected to grow at the fastest growth rate during the forecast period owing to the increase in need for seamless healthcare information exchange, technological advancements, increased adoption in developed markets, and government initiatives to improve patient health record portals.
 For instance, in 2021, nearly 87% of acute and ambulatory care facilities adopted enterprise-wide patient flow systems, with high adoption in critical areas, according to an article by the College of Healthcare Information Management Executives.

 The neurology segment is anticipated to grow significantly during the forecast period.
-The increasing incidence of neurological diseases, the need for high-quality healthcare services, and the widespread adoption of EHR software contribute to the importance of neurology EHRs.
-Neurology-specific EHR systems often include built-in templates for common symptoms and diagnoses, streamlining documentation and reducing monotony for healthcare providers.
-As the healthcare industry continues to emphasize the importance of digital transformation, the demand for specialized EHR solutions tailored to the unique needs of neurology practices is expected to grow significantly in the market.
+This growth is driven by the rising incidence of neurological diseases, an increasing demand for high-quality healthcare services, and the widespread adoption of EHR software.
+Neurology-specific EHR systems, which often include specialized templates for common symptoms and diagnoses, streamline documentation processes and reduce the administrative burden on healthcare providers.
+As the healthcare industry continues to prioritize digital transformation, the demand for specialized EHR solutions tailored to the unique needs of neurology practices is anticipated to grow significantly in the market.

 The demand for EHR led to increased competition among companies in the North American electronic health records market.
 Key players in this market include eClinicalWorks, NXGN Management, LLC.; Epic Systems Corporation; GE Healthcare; Medidata, Veradigm LLC; Greenway Health, LLC, and NXGN Management LLC, among others.
 Furthermore, increasing industry consolidation activities such as partnership & collaboration, acquisitions, and mergers by the top market players, as well as growing initiatives in launching new services by key players, are also anticipated to increase their share in the market.Some of the few startup players includehc1, Kareo, Inc., and EverHealth Solutions Inc.